sw1sh/QuantumPotatoChips/typst/main.typ

   <fig:ClassicalStatesRegion>,

   figure(
-    image("images/Matreshka.png",width: 120%), caption: [@Matreshka[Tetrahedron of different bases]]),<fig:matreshka>,
+    image("images/Matreshka.png",width: 120%), caption: [@Matreshka[Matreshka of tetrahedrons]]),<fig:matreshka>,

   columns: (1fr, 1fr, 1fr),
   caption: [
     (a) the tetrahedron represents points in the phase-space of Wootters basis that corresponds to only positive probabilities.
 Note the Bloch sphere is not inscribed within the tetrahedron and not all points within the tetrahedron represents quantum states.
 Pauli-Z eigenstates are $ket(arrow.t), ket(arrow.b)$ and X are $ket(arrow.l), ket(arrow.r)$.
     (b) Potato chip represents the states with independent observables, but represented in the Wootters basis.
 Its boundary is the solid black line.
 The region inside the Bloch sphere is the intersection of the Wootters tetrahedron and Bloch sphere, that corresponds to quantum states and also represented by positive probability vectors#footnote[Refer to Fig.4 in @appleby2011properties, which has a similar visualization, in a slightly different context.]
-    (c) The correspondence between the probabilistic phase-space basis, quasi-probabilistic Feynman basis @Feynman1987-vj and SIC-POVM projectors.
-Each tetrahedron is a scaled down version of the previous one by a factor of $sqrt(3)$.
+    (c) The correspondence between the probabilistic phase-space basis (blue ones), quasi-probabilistic Feynman basis @Feynman1987-vj (orange ones) and SIC-POVM projectors.
+Each tetrahedron is a scaled down version of the previous one by a factor of $sqrt(3)$ (green ones).
+Each corner is denoted by two arrows, representing spins along z and x axes (up/down for z-axis and right/left for x-axis).

   ],
   label: <fig:3-MM>,